-In the United States, we throw away 25% more trash during the time from Thanksgiving to New Year’s Day than we do during any other time of the year.
-That might not sound like a huge number until you realize that the additional waste totals 25 million tons of trash – about one million additional tons each week!
+In the United States, we throw away 25 percent more trash during the time from Thanksgiving to New Year’s Day than we do during any other time of the year.
+That might not sound like a huge number until you realize that the additional waste totals 25 million tons of trash — about 1 million additional tons each week!

-On Christmas day, a good majority of that extra trash is wrapping paper.
+On Christmas Day, a good majority of that extra trash is wrapping paper.
 Most wrapping paper, ribbon and bows are used once and then thrown away.
-People, by nature, love giving gifts – but we seldom think of the toll our environment pays for our love of beautifully wrapped gifts.
+People, by nature, love giving gifts — but we seldom think of the toll our environment pays for our love of beautifully wrapped presents.

-Here are 5 reusable gift wrap ideas to help you green your Christmas morning.
+Here are five reusable gift wrap ideas to help you green your Christmas morning.

-Many companies offer drawstring style cloth bags that are great for wrapping gifts of many different shapes and sizes.
-Gratitude Bags is one option, and you can find more sources on websites like Etsy.
+Many companies offer drawstring-style cloth bags that are great for wrapping gifts of many different shapes and sizes.
+Find some good options on Etsy.

 Gift baskets are always a huge hit.
 The best part is the basket is part of the gift and the wrapping as well.

 Gifts presented in mason jars are hot!
 So many things can be gifted in a mason jar.
 We put together this list of five homemade gifts you can make yourself in a mason jar.

 Maps make visually interesting gift wrap.
 You can often find old maps at yard sales and thrift stores at very affordable prices.